A Guide To Getting Around Madrid

 Madrid holds a special place in our hearts; it’s mine and Caleb’s top pick globally.
-We’ve explored it seven times, experiencing getting around the beautiful city in numerous ways.
-Trust us to guide you on maximizing your Madrid adventure!
+We’ve explored it so many times, experiencing getting around the beautiful city in numerous ways.
+We’re here to help ensure you make the most of your time and don’t waste it on a bus or figuring out time tables.

-So, do you need a car in Madrid?
-Generally, the answer is no. But, we’re here to spill all the details on Madrid’s transport scene, helping you as a couple make an informed choice.
+When thinking about navigating the city, you might wonder if you will need a car.
+Generally, the answer is no, you don’t need to rent a car.
+But we’re here to spill all the details on Madrid’s transport scene, helping you make an informed choice.

 Ready to dive in?
 Let’s go – starting with a quick video we made of the streets of Madrid so you can see just how walkable they are without needing a car!